The Sabbath for Introverts

 When we had young children, my husband and I made a Sabbath commitment to enjoy family life without doing the work of taking care of a family.
 No home repairs, no housework or laundry, and no shopping.
 That gave us freedom from the multitasking that so often filled our week, trying to care for our children while getting something else done.

 Multitasking can be stressful for anyone, but because of their ability to concentrate so deeply, introverts may find it especially taxing.
-A day with conversations and family activities can still be restful if it free from multitasking.
+A day with conversations and family activities can still be restful if it is free from multitasking.

 Technology is another source of stress that some people try to avoid on the Sabbath.
 One of my friends, an introvert with a contemplative outlook on life, does not check her email, voicemail, or text messages on her Sabbath.
 That practice frees her to concentrate on her family with undivided attention.